 4. Your WiFi connection works in some places and not others

 Here is an example of your WiFi connection working in one place but not another.
-Let’s assume that you use your laptop for work and that when you get to your office and try to connect to the WiFi there it works.
-But when you get home you cannot establish a WiFi connection.
+Let’s assume that you use your laptop for work and that when you get to your office and try to connect to the WiFi, it works.
+But when you get home, you cannot establish a WiFi connection.

 In this scenario, the problem is unlikely to be with your laptop but with your WiFi router at home.
-Try restarting your router to see if that fixes the problem.
-If it doesn’t you can disconnect the Internet broadband cable from your router and then wait for at least a minute to plug it in again.
+First, try restarting your router to see if that fixes the problem.
+If it doesn’t, you can disconnect the Internet broadband cable from your router and then wait for at least a minute to plug it in again.

-If you still cannot establish a WiFi connection after this then you will need to contact your ISP.
+If you still cannot establish a WiFi connection after this, you will need to contact your ISP.

 5. Connect to your Router Using a Cable

-When you connect directly to your WiFi router using an Ethernet cable you can pinpoint the problem more accurately.
-If a direct cable connection provides you with Internet access then you will know that it is not a problem with your ISP.
-This could also mean that you have a hardware problem with your wireless adaptor in your laptop.
+When you connect directly to your WiFi router using an Ethernet cable, you can more accurately pinpoint the problem.
+If a direct cable connection provides you with Internet access, you will know that it is not a problem with your ISP.
+This could also mean that you have a hardware problem with the wireless adaptor in your laptop.

 Find the location of your Ethernet port on your laptop – this is usually on one of the sides or it may be at the rear.
 You will need to use an Ethernet cable and plug one end into your laptop Ethernet port and the other into a spare Ethernet port on your router.